pavel-prykhodko96/portfolio/README.md

 They were created for different goals: study, test tasks, my own ideas.

 #### Short descriptions of each, sorted by month and year of completion:
+* Relax Button - mobile app on Flutter, 2022
-* Thoughts - mobile app on Flutter, started on February 2021, not finished.
+* Thoughts - mobile app on Flutter, started on February 2021
 * ToDoList - simple iOS to do list app, written on Swift, June 2020
 * PersonalityQuiz - simple iOS quiz app, written on Swift, May 2020
 * alien_invasion - project (game), written on Python, September 2019